Coen brothers: 2010s

 The Coens co-wrote, with playwright Matt Charman, the screenplay for the dramatic historical thriller Bridge of Spies, about the 1960 U-2 Incident.
 The film was directed by Steven Spielberg, and released on October 4, 2015, to critical acclaim.
 They were nominated for the Best Original Screenplay at the 88th Academy Awards.

 The Coens directed the film Hail, Caesar!, about a "fixer" in 1950s Hollywood trying to discover what happened to a cast member who vanishes during filming.
 It stars Coen regulars George Clooney, Josh Brolin, Frances McDormand, Scarlett Johansson and Tilda Swinton, as well as Channing Tatum, Ralph Fiennes, Jonah Hill, and Alden Ehrenreich.
 The film was released on February 5, 2016.

 In 2016, the Coens gave to their longtime friend and collaborator John Turturro the right to use his character of Jesus Quintana from The Big Lebowski in his own spin-off, The Jesus Rolls, which he would also write and direct.
 The Coens have no involvement in the production.
 In August 2016, the film began principal photography.

 The Coens first wrote the script for Suburbicon in 1986.
 The film was eventually directed by George Clooney and began filming in October 2016.
 It was released by Paramount Pictures in the fall of 2017.

 The Coens directed The Ballad of Buster Scruggs, a Western anthology starring Tim Blake Nelson, Liam Neeson, and James Franco.
 It began streaming on Netflix on November 16, 2018, after a brief theatrical run.

 2020s

-It was announced in March 2019 that Joel Coen would be directing an adaptation of Macbeth starring Denzel Washington.
-The film, titled The Tragedy of Macbeth, would be Joel's first directorial effort without his brother, who was taking a break from films to focus on theater.
+It was announced in March 2019 that Joel Coen would be directing an adaptation of Macbeth starring Denzel Washington and Frances McDormand.
+The film, titled The Tragedy of Macbeth, was Joel's first directorial effort without his brother, who was taking a break from films to focus on theater.
 The film premiered at the 2021 New York Film Festival.
-In 2022, it was announced that Ethan Coen would be directing an untitled film for Focus Features and Working Title.
-It would be Ethan’s first directorial effort without his brother.
-The 2022 Cannes Film Festival had a special screening of Jerry Lee Lewis: Trouble in Mind, an archival documentary film directed solely by Ethan and edited by his wife Tricia Cooke.
+The 2022 Cannes Film Festival had a special screening of Jerry Lee Lewis: Trouble in Mind, an archival documentary film directed solely by Ethan Coen and edited by his wife Tricia Cooke.
+In 2022, it was announced that Ethan Coen would be directing Drive-Away Dolls for Focus Features and Working Title from a script he co-wrote with Cooke.
+It was Ethan's first narrative film without his brother.
+The film was released in February 2024.
+He and Cooke subsequently collaborated on the 2025 film Honey Don't!
+Joel Coen will next direct the upcoming mystery film Jack of Spades.

+In 2025, in an interview with Collider, Ethan Coen acknowledged the hiatus since the brothers' last collaboration, saying that it was due to them being "out of sync" with each other due in large part to the COVID-19 pandemic, while stressing that they never formally decided to stop making movies together.